gastoncarriquiry/countdown-widget/README.md

 # Countdown Widget

-This repository contains a countdown widget developed with Javascript and jQuery.
+This repository contains a countdown widget developed with Javascript.
 At the moment dates input is only available through code manipulation.

 ## Features